mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 |P1 From|bob@fabrikam.com|bob@fabrikam.com|bounces+SRS=44ldt=IX@contoso.com|
 |From header|bob@fabrikam.com|bob@fabrikam.com|bob@fabrikam.com|

+In some situations , the relayed messages that are re-written by SRS might not get delivered, and a Non Delivery Report (NDR) might be generated.

+To receive those NDRs, the tenant administrator must create a mailbox  named “bounces” that is hosted either on Exchange Online or on-premises.
+The domain for this mailbox must be set to the default Accepted Domain for the tenant.

-### Forwarded messages sent to a customer's on-premises server
+## Forwarded messages sent to a customer's on-premises server

-By default, SRS considers on-premises servers to be within the trust boundary, and doesn't rewrite forwarded messages bound to on-premises.
-However, some customers have complex routing configurations that use their on-premises servers to route messages to the Internet.
-Therefore, the forwarded messages won't be rewritten, and will be rejected due to SPF failure.
-To solve this problem, we added a setting to allow the administrators to enable SRS rewrite for traffic flowing through an on-premises outbound connector.
-For more information about this new connector parameter, see [Sender Rewriting Scheme Upcoming Changes](https://techcommunity.microsoft.com/t5/exchange-team-blog/sender-rewriting-scheme-upcoming-changes/ba-p/2632829).
+By design, SRS considers on-premises servers to be within the trust boundary, and doesn't rewrite forwarded messages that are bound to on-premises.
+However, for complex routing configurations that use on-premises servers to route messages to the Internet, the forwarded messages won't be rewritten, and will be rejected due to SPF failure.
+To solve this issue, administrators can enable the SRS rewrite for traffic flowing through an on-premises outbound connector.
+For more information about this SRS parameter on outbound on-premises connectors, see [Sender Rewriting Scheme Upcoming Changes](https://techcommunity.microsoft.com/t5/exchange-team-blog/sender-rewriting-scheme-upcoming-changes/ba-p/2632829).

-Microsoft provides third-party contact information to help you find additional information about this article.
-This contact information may change without notice.
-Microsoft doesn't guarantee the accuracy of third-party contact information.